google/transit/gtfs/spec/en/reference.md

 The trips linked together MUST be operated by the same vehicle.
 The vehicle MAY be coupled to, or uncoupled from, other vehicles.

+If both a linked trips transfer and a block_id are provided and they produce conflicting results, then the liked trips transfer shall be used.

 The last stop of `from_trip_id` SHOULD be geographically close to the first stop of `to_trip_id`, and the last arrival time of `from_trip_id` SHOULD be prior but close to the first departure time of `to_trip_id`.
 The last arrival time of `from_trip_id` MAY be later than the first departure time of `to_trip_id` in case the `to_trip_id` trip is occurring the subsequent service day.

 Trips MAY be linked 1-to-1 in the regular case, but MAY also be linked 1-to-n, n-to-1, or n-to-n to represent more complex trip continuations.
 For example, two train trips (trip A and trip B in the diagram below) can merge into a single train trip (trip C) after a vehicle coupling operation at a common station: